Macy Gray and Bette Midler face backlash for comments criticized as transphobic - KTVZ

 “I know that for a fact,” Gray replied.

 “Being a little girl is a whole epic book, you know?
-And you can’t have that just because you want to be a woman,” she told Morgan, later adding that she “doesn’t think you should be labeled transphobic just because you don’t agree.”
+And you can’t have that just because you want to be a woman,” she told Morgan, later adding, “I don’t think you should be labeled transphobic just because you don’t agree.”

 Midler similarly sparked controversy when she tweeted on Monday, “WOMEN OF THE WORLD!
 We are being stripped of our rights over our bodies, our lives and even of our name!”